Abby Erceg

-Abby May Erceg (born 20 November 1989) is a New Zealand professional footballer who plays as a defender for Racing Louisville FC in the National Women's Soccer League.
-She has previously played for Chicago Red Stars and North Carolina Courage in the NWSL, Jena in the German Bundesliga, FC Saitama in the Japanese Nadashiko League and Adelaide United in the Australian W-League.
+Abby May Erceg (born 20 November 1989) is a New Zealand professional footballer who plays as a centre-back for Liga MX Femenil club Toluca.
 She formerly played for the New Zealand national team, where she became the first player (male or female) from New Zealand to play 100 international matches.

+Erceg played 11 seasons in the National Women's Soccer League (NWSL) between 2014 and 2024, playing for the Chicago Red Stars, the Western New York Flash, the North Carolina Courage, and Racing Louisville.
+She won one NWSL Championship with the Flash and two NWSL Championships and three NWSL Shields with the Courage.

 Early life

 Erceg attended Mount Roskill Grammar School.